cronvel/spellcast/doc/events.md

 * chat (text): the text sent by a player/role as a chat message.
 If the role can chat, it will be sent to all player in a message event.

-* action (data):   ...........................
+* action (data):   ........................... (todo)
-	* action `string` the action ID
+	* action `string` the action ID, the action should be owned by the role, or the performer
-	* subject `string` the Entity ID performing the action, if the role controle multiple Entity
+	* performer `string` the Entity ID performing the action, if the role controle multiple Entity
-	* object `string` the Item ID used for the action, if relevant
+	* using `string` the Item ID used for the action, it should be owned by the performer
-	* target `string` an Entity ID target of the action
+	* targetEntity `string` an Entity ID target of the action, or `array` of Entity IDs
+	* targetItem `string` an Item ID target of the action, or `array` of Item IDs

 * selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to any role